Sydney-Informatics-Hub/Dig3D/README.md

 - [License](#license)

+## Introduction
+The goal of this project is to develop tools to map fine-scale 3D variability of agronomically important soil constraints, and to map the depth at which these chemical/physical barriers become limiting and impact plant available water capacity (PAWC).
+These data layers aim to improve prediction of crop yield variability pre- and in-season at the within-field scale, which in turn should improve input management and profitability.

 ## Functionality

 The core features are:

+- Input: sparse soil measurements at irregular and uncertain depth plus surface measurements of multiple covariates (DEM, Temperature, NDVI, Soiltype, Slope etc).
- - Probabilistic prediction of 3D soil distributions based on sparse measurements
+- Probabilistic prediction of 3D soil distributions:
  	 - Prediction of spatial covariance via Gaussian Process Regression (GPR) with sparse 3D kernels
 	 - Predictions possible at any scale and resolution
+	 - Output maps:
+		- Prediction maps
+		- Uncertainty maps
+		- Depth constrain maps
+		- Probability exceeding treshold maps
+	 - Input Uncertainties taken into account:
+		 - estimation of measurement uncertainties
-	 - Generation of uncertainty maps for each depth
+		 - uncertainties of measurement position (e.g. depth intervals)
+	 - Global GP hyperparameter optimisation
 - Multiple options for covariate-dependent mean function of GP:
 	- Power-Transformed Bayesian Linear Regression (BLR+GP)
 	- Bayesian Neural Networks (BNN+GP)
 	- Random Forest (RF+GP)
-	 - Input Uncertainties taken into account:
-		 - estimation of measurement uncertainties
-		 - uncertainties of measurement position (e.g. depth intervals)
-	 - Global GP hyperparameter optimisation
  - Automatic training and evaluation of multiple models (BLR+GP, BNN+GP, RF+GP)
  	- 10-fold cross-validation
  	- residual error analysis